Make NoiseMimeophon Stereo Multi-Zone Color Audio Repeater

 Make Noise & soundhack's Mimeophon breaks the boundaries between all types of time-based effects, capable of everything from Karplus-Strong synthesis and flange effects to full-on delay and looping.
 Following in the footsteps of several of their previous digital modules, it might just make you reconsider what a delay effect is, and how it can be used.

 Another collaboration with soundhack's Tom Erbe, the Mimeophon is a synthesis tool based on exploiting the repetition of sonic material.
-A glance through its features seems to reveal an obvious kinship to the Echophon, Erbe-Verb, and Morphagene: a complex and well-considered time-based effect whose potential branches well beyond a simple label such as "delay" or "looper."
+A glance through its features seems to reveal an obvious kinship to the Echophon, Erbe-Verb, and Morphagene.
+It is a complex and well-considered time-based effect whose potential branches well beyond a simple label such as "delay" or "looper."
 Mimeophon's scale of operation is uncommonly wide: it can perform temporal processes as short as 1.3ms to as long as 41 seconds, making it just as useful as a flanger, for instance, as it is as a delay.

 Mimeophon offers stereo input and output (perfect for adding in line with a QPAS or Morphagene).
 It provides two primary controls related to perceived effect duration: Zone and Rate.
 Zone shifts the overall timescale, ranging from microsound to lengthy looping ranges.
 Best of all, altering Zone doesn't incur the Doppler shift effect associated with most delays: pitch information is preserved while timescale changes.